 - Who can they contact to make a complaint?

 - Who will act as arbitrator if there’s a disagreement about the terms and conditions?

 This list is guidance only, there might be more details that you’ll want to add.

-If you need more support in putting together terms and conditions you can talk to your commissioner or adviser, a local solicitor who might give pro-bono support for charities or Citizens Advice.
+If you need more support in putting together terms and conditions you can talk to your commissioner or adviser, a local solicitor who might give pro-bono support for charities, Citizens Advice or another provider.